mushfiqRabbi/fastspell.nvim/readme.md

 On install you should run the [install.sh](./lua/scripts/install.sh) or [install.cmd](./lua/scripts/install.cmd) scripts (depending on your OS).
 This will install all the node dependency and build the project.
+If you use the configuration shown below, this should run automatically for you.

+Note that the first time you install the plugin it is likely that you'll see some error the first time you launch nvim.
+This is because the build script hasn't finished by the time the first request to the server is made.
+If this appends to you, just reboot nvim the first time, and then you'll be fine.

 ## Using lazy.nvim